Harrisburg Heat (2012–present): History

-On January 24, 2014, the Heat announced they would relocate from the 2,200-seat Equine Arena at the Pennsylvania Farm Show Complex & Expo Center to the complex's 7,300-seat New Holland Arena (originally called the "Large Arena") starting with the 2014–15 season.
+The Heat was sold by the PASL in September 2013 and was owned and operated by the Heat Soccer Group, LLC with longtime indoor soccer broadcaster John Wilsbach as the principal owner.
+Wilsbach served as the president and general manager.
+On January 24, 2014, the Heat announced they would relocate from the 1,660-seat Equine Arena at the Pennsylvania Farm Show Complex & Expo Center to the complex's 7,300-seat New Holland Arena starting with the 2014–15 season.
 The original Harrisburg Heat played their home matches at the Large Arena during their 12 seasons of existence.
 The team was scheduled to join the Indoor Professional League in 2016, but it was later announced that they had rejoined the MASL.